Jtachan/coding_roadmap/Python/Beginner/01. Basic IO/Readme.md

 <class 'str'>
 ```

-> Warning: Not all variables can be type casted directly, as it depends on their value.
+> Warning: Not all variables can be type cast directly, as it depends on their value.
-> For example, the string "1.23" could be type casted into a 'float'.
+> For example, the string "1.23" could be type cast into a 'float'.
-> If it is casted into 'int', the final value would be just '1'.
+> If it is cast into 'int', the final value would be just '1'.
-> However, if the string "Alice" is casted into 'int' or 'float', Python will raise an error as the conversion was not possible.
+> However, if the string "Alice" is cast into 'int' or 'float', Python will raise an error as the conversion was not possible.

-## User input
+### User input

 Python contains some built-in functions which can be used without the need of importing other modules.
-One of these ones is the [`input()`](https://docs.python.org/3/library/functions.html#input) function.
+One of these is the [`input()`](https://docs.python.org/3/library/functions.html#input) function.

 The `input()` function works through the terminal and allows printing a message and reading a string from the user input.